Preparing for Laravel/PHP Backend Developer role at Optimise Everything

 }

-IoT Integration & Real-time Data Processing 6 Questions
+IoT Integration & Real-time Data Processing

 Critical for the building intelligence system, focusing on handling IoT device data and real-time processing capabilities.

-For a building intelligence system handling multiple IoT sensors, I would implement:
+- Q: How would you design a system to handle real-time sensor data from multiple IoT devices?
+A: For a building intelligence system handling multiple IoT sensors, I would implement:

 - Message Queue Architecture: